eRaMvn/gen-interview/README.md

 ```

 To add more topics, you can create a json file and modify the `/src/pages/interview.js`.
 I used React hook `useEffect` that will import all json files under `InterviewLayout` component.
 I also use `useContext` to pass the data to the `InterviewHeader` component.
 Make sure you import and pass the appropriate data to the `InterviewHeader` component.

+My React Skill sucks so please improve the website if you have any suggestions 😄